SciML/DifferentialEquations.jl/docs/src/man/callback_functions.md

 @ode_change_deleteat cache 2
 ```

-This allows you to build sophisticated models of
+This allows you to build sophisticated models of populations with births and deaths.

 ## Advanced: Callback Function API